jfalava/machine-outfitting/README.md

 The one stop for setting up my Windows 11 machine cuz Ninite is overrated and everyone loves a one click install amirite.

 You need [winget](https://github.com/microsoft/winget-cli/) for the installation scripts to be recognized by your PowerShell terminal.
+You can download it from the [Microsoft Store](https://www.microsoft.com/store/productId/9NBLGGH4NNS1?ocid=pdpshare).

 ## How to run

 Check out with the PowerShell command `Get-ExecutionPolicy` if you can execute PowerShell scripts.

+> [!WARNING]
-[!warning] Always use caution when running your command prompt as an administrator, and only install applications you trust.
+> Always use caution when running your command prompt as an administrator, and only install applications you trust.

+> [!TIP]
-[!note] You may launch the script with elevated permissions if you don't want to check elevation prompts.
+> You may launch the script with elevated permissions if you don't want to accept elevation prompts.
 If you don't, make sure you check your taskbar, as the prompt will remain in it waiting for your attention.

 You can either execute this script by: